jtaylor22/aircall-sre-tech-test/README.md

 Both Claudia and Terraform authenticate to AWS using an AWS Access Key.
 To generate one please see: https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/

 ### Terraform Cloud Account
-This solution uses Terraform Cloud as the automation tool to deploy Terraform resources to AWS, as as the backend for the remote Terraform State.
+This solution uses Terraform Cloud as the automation tool to deploy Terraform resources to AWS, and as the backend for the remote Terraform State.

 You can create a Terraform Cloud account for free here : https://app.terraform.io/session